jpmirfcb/CustomersList/README.md

 ## Using the API

 The solution also contains a Postman Collection for testing all the endpoints provided.
-You can import the file `CustomersList.json` from Postman to access all endpoints.
+You can import the `[Postman Collection File](https://github.com/jpmirfcb/CustomersList/blob/main/Customers%20List.postman_collection.json)` from Postman to access all endpoints.

 Initially, there are no users created in the database, so the first step you should do is create a new user on Users->Create User.
 Use the Body tab to get access to the request payload.